North Hills blog (complete)

 Buildings demolished for this section included the Grand Hotel, built 1878 and demolished in 1969.
 Of all Glasgow's "lost buildings" this is perhaps the most controversial loss, along with St Enoch's Station.

-Still standing are Charing Cross Mansions (1891) and the Cameron Memorial Fountain: 1896 (aka "Glasgow’s Leaning tower of Pisa").
-These three can all be seen in this postcard:
+Still standing are Charing Cross Mansions (1891), St George's Mansions (1901, designed by Burnett and Boston) and the Cameron Memorial Fountain: 1896 (aka "Glasgow’s Leaning tower of Pisa").
+The Grand, the Fountain and Charing Cross can all be seen in this postcard:

 At Charing Cross is also the "Bridge to Nowhere" (officially called the Charing Cross Podium) which has had offices on top of it since 1992.
-As at 2024 there are plans to demolish it as part of plans to put a raised garden over the M8.
-Next to it is Elmbank Gardens, a multi-use commercial complex best known for its Elmbank Tower.
+As at 2025 there are plans to demolish it as part of plans to put a raised garden over the M8.
+Next to it is Elmbank Gardens, a multi-use commercial complex best known for its Elmbank Tower (this may also be demolished).
 It was built 1970-72 and designed by Richard Seifert.
 His company won the contract to regenerate most of this area after the M8 was built.
 You can read more of the history here: https://en.wikipedia.org/wiki/Elmbank_Gardens

 The photo below gives you some idea of the impact of the M8 on the area: